rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 ```
 #### Watching specific namespaces for service discovery
+In addition to creating RBAC rules limiting access to a tenant admin to a specific Istio
-Update the istio manifest to specify the namespace that pilot should watch for creation of
+control plane, the istio manifest must be updated to specify the application namespace that
-its xDS cache.
-This is done by starting the pilot application with the additional command
+pilot should watch for creation of its xDS cache.
+This is done by starting the pilot application
-line arguments,  `--appNamespace, ns-1`.
-Where *ns-1* is the namespace that the tenant’s
+with the additional command line arguments,  `--appNamespace, ns-1`.
+Where *ns-1* is the
-application will be deployed in.
-An example snippet from the istio-system1.yaml file is
+namespace that the tenant’s application will be deployed in.
+An example snippet from the
-included below.
+istio-system1.yaml file is included below.
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Deployment